Range Rover Evoque Review & Prices

 The plug-in hybrid is considerably quieter, but you’ll quickly eat up the battery at motorway speeds so your fuel economy will worsen quickly.

-Lane-keeping assistance and cruise control are included as standard, but again the Dynamic SE trim demonstrates its worth by coming with adaptive cruise control that will maintain distance to the car in front.
+Lane-keeping assistance and cruise control are included as standard, but most models do come with adaptive cruise control that will maintain distance to the car in front.

 On a twisty road